 Why Is Being Family Focused Important?

-A family oriented man or woman goes further than just being present for special occasions and important moments, they are mentally and emotionally present as well.
+A family man or woman goes further than just being present for special occasions and important moments.
+They are mentally and emotionally present as well.
 It is in this way that we maintain our family bonds that hold us together.

 Making sure you’re home for your child’s birthday party won’t mean anything if you spend the whole party on the phone talking about work.
 Instead, it means putting the phone away so that you can focus on your child and their happiness during the party.

-Being family centered is important because there are so many distractions in this modern world and if we don’t make a true effort to protect the thing that is most important to us, family, it can be lost.
+Being family centered is important because there are so many distractions in this modern world.
+If we don’t make a true effort to protect the thing that is most important to us, family, it can be lost.
 A loving family is not a given.
 It takes effort to maintain it.
 Growing anything takes work and consistency, especially children!
 Love is a verb.
 We have to make connecting to our spouse and our children a priority.

 This quote illustrates the point that we must actively care for what we love.